MicrosoftDocs/ATADocs/ATPDocs/reports.md

 # Download and schedule Defender for Identity reports in Microsoft 365 Defender

-The Microsoft 365 Defender includes Defender for Identity reports.
-Use the **Reports management** page to either generate a report on demand, or configure Microsoft 365 Defender to send you a report periodically by email.
+Microsoft 365 Defender includes Defender for Identity reports.
+Use the **Reports management** page to either generate a report on demand or configure Microsoft 365 Defender to send you a report periodically by email.

 ## Access Defender for Identity reports in Microsoft 365 Defender